How to Tell if Bacon Has Gone Bad: 4 Easy Signs

 Now that you know how to tell if your bacon has gone bad, you might be wondering how fast this happens.

-As soon as you open a package of bacon, it becomes exposed to the air and the bacteria and fungi lurking in the environment.
+As soon as you open a package of bacon, it becomes exposed to the air, and thus the bacteria and fungi lurking in the environment.
 Even if you reseal your bacon after opening, the initial exposure has begun the chemical reactions leading to spoilage.
-Therefore, you can expect open bacon to last for about a week in the refrigerator.
+Therefore, you can expect open bacon to last for no longer than a week in the refrigerator, according to AllRecipes.

 How Long Does Cooked Bacon Last?

-Once you’ve opened and cooked bacon, it can last for five to seven days in the refrigerator.
+Once you’ve opened and cooked bacon, it can last four to five days in the refrigerator, according to Southern Living.
 If you realize you’ve cooked more bacon than you can use in the next week, you can always freeze cooked bacon, too.
 Frozen, cooked bacon will keep its delicious flavor and texture for about a month.

 There are also plenty of ways to use leftover cooked bacon.
-While it’s great as a stand-alone snack, it also shines in baked goods like Savory Bacon and Cheddar Cheese Scones and Bacon Chocolate Chip Cookies.
+While it’s great as a stand-alone snack, it also shines in baked goods like Savory Bacon and Cheddar Cheese Scones, Maple Bacon Coffee Cake, and Bacon Chocolate Chip Cookies.

 How to Prevent Bacon From Going Bad

-When you bring home Coleman Natural’s Parent Tested Parent Approved bacon, you want to be able to enjoy every last savory bit.
-To make this happen, be sure you store your bacon properly.
+When you bring home bacon, you want to be able to enjoy every last savory bit.
+To make this happen, be sure you store this meat product properly.

 You should always store both cooked and uncooked bacon in the refrigerator or freezer.
 The low temperatures will slow down the growth of harmful microbes that cause spoilage, increasing bacon’s shelf life.
 If you’re storing cooked bacon, allow it to cool to room temperature before placing it in the fridge or freezer.